-Rebel leader in east Ukraine killed in blast
+Cafe blast kills pro-Moscow rebel leader in east Ukraine

 In the past, at least five other leading separatist commanders have been killed in unexplained circumstances not connected to front-line combat.

-Separatist officials blamed Ukraine for the deaths, while Kiev — and some people among the separatists speaking on condition of anonymity — said in some cases the commanders were killed in internal purges.
+Separatist officials blamed Ukraine for those deaths, while Kiev — and some separatists speaking on condition of anonymity — said in some cases the commanders were killed in internal purges.

 Among those killed was Arseny Pavlov, who went by the nom de guerre “Motorola” and was blown up in the lift of his apartment building in Donetsk in October 2016.